James Dever

 James Dever (May 2, 1825 – May 7, 1904) was an Irish-born merchant and political figure in New Brunswick, Canada.
-He sat for Saint John division in the Senate of Canada from 1868 to 1904 as a Liberal.
+He represented Saint John division in the Senate of Canada from 1868 to 1904 as a member of the Liberal party.

-He was born in Ballyshannon, the son of James Dever and Catherine Gallagher.
-He came to New Brunswick with his family while still young and was educated at Saint John.
+He was born in Ballyshannon to James Dever and Catherine Gallagher.
+He immigrated to New Brunswick with his family at a young age and was educated in Saint John.
 In 1853, he married Margaret Morris.
 Dever died in office in Ottawa at the age of 79.